This scallion aioli is flavored with fried scallion greens and has a nice smokiness and a little bit of spice from smoked hot paprika powder.

 More delicious smoked paprika recipes:

-- Spicy Smoked Paprika Sauce for Chicken12 Minutes
+- Paprika Sauce12 Minutes

-- Broccoli Sausage Soup (with Italian Sausage)25 Minutes
+- Broccoli Sausage Soup25 Minutes

 - Smoked Paprika Shrimp10 Minutes